 Q: Where do I find the school district code?

 The school district code can be found on your property tax statement or by contacting your local tax office.

 Most special assessments for drains, sewers, and roads, etc., may not be included as property taxes levied.
 You may include special assessments only if they are billed using a millage rate or are based on taxable value and are either levied in the entire taxing jurisdiction or they are used to provide police, fire or advanced life support services and are levied township-wide.
 If you have any questions regarding your special assessments and whether they can be included as taxes levied on your homestead property tax credit claim please contact the tax department at email@example.com or 313-387-2611.

 Following are some examples of special assessments:

 - Solid waste fee

-A homestead is the primary dwelling of an individual, either owned or rented.
+A homestead is a dwelling that is owner occupied as their permanent residence.
 You may not claim a property tax credit on a second home or property that you rent to someone else.